tjkemp/tennis-example/README.md

 5. Train the agent

-You can train the agent my simply running `train.py`.
+Train the agent yourself by running `train.py`.

 ```
 $ python train.py